neclimdul/marketo-rest/docs/Lead/Api/StaticListsApi.md

     new GuzzleHttp\Client()
 );
 $id = array(56); // int[] | Comma-separated list of static list ids to return
-$name = array("name_example"); // string[] | Comma-separated list of static list names to return
+$name = array('name_example'); // string[] | Comma-separated list of static list names to return
-$program_name = array("program_name_example"); // string[] | Comma-separated list of program names.
+$program_name = array('program_name_example'); // string[] | Comma-separated list of program names.
 If set will return all static lists that are children of the given programs
-$workspace_name = array("workspace_name_example"); // string[] | Comma-separated list of workspace names.
+$workspace_name = array('workspace_name_example'); // string[] | Comma-separated list of workspace names.
 If set will return all static lists that are children of the given workspaces
 $batch_size = 56; // int | The batch size to return.
 The max and default value is 300.
-$next_page_token = "next_page_token_example"; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
+$next_page_token = 'next_page_token_example'; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
 See Paging Tokens for more info.

 try {
     $result = $apiInstance->getListsUsingGET($id, $name, $program_name, $workspace_name, $batch_size, $next_page_token);